| Verb |

 |

-The most common meaning for
+The normal meaning for have, "possess,"

 |